ka-tya/Udacity-_capstone/README.md

 ### Project Goals

 After set of eploratory analysis on the data, here are the questions I'd like to answer on this data set
-1. *Classification* : What is patient condition based on the review?
-2. *Sentiment Analysis* : What reviews are found more useful?
+1. What reviews are found more useful?
-3.
+2. What meds can be recommended to a user for a treatment?
+3. What medicines are nost similar and can this be used as a part of recommendation engine?

 With more time and data available, I'd like to extend my research on symptom similarities of different medications or creating a recommender system of possible illnesses or medications to avoid based on patient medical history.
-Also  I've oticed that there are generic and brand drugs available - are there any differences between the two.
+Also  I've noticed that there are generic and brand drugs available - are there any differences between the two.

 ### Libraries needed for the project:
-pandas
+* pandas
-nympy
+* nympy
-spacy
+* spacy
+* sklearn
+* tensorflow
+* keras
+* gensim
+* matplotlib

 ### Acknowledgments
 The dataset was originally published on the UCI Machine Learning repository.
 Citation: